digantamisra98/Reproducibilty-Challenge-ECANET/README.md

 ```
 #### Download Pretrained ImageNet Weights:

 Download the pretrained weights from the [original repository](https://github.com/BangguWu/ECANet).
 You can download them using `gdown` if you're on Colab or GCloud.
-For example to download the ECANet-50 weights, use the following command:
+For example to download the ECANet-50 weights for training a Mask RCNN, use the following command:

 ```
 pip install gdown
 gdown https://drive.google.com/u/0/uc?id=1670rce333c_lyMWFzBlNZoVUvtxbCF_U&export=download
 ```

 To make the weights compatible for MS-COCO training, run [this notebook](https://github.com/digantamisra98/Reproducibilty-Challenge-ECANET/blob/main/Weight_correction.ipynb) and then move the processed weight file `eca_net.pth.tar` to a new folder named `weights` in mmdetection directory.
+Once done, edit the `model` dict variable in `mmdetection/configs/_base_/models/mask_rcnn_r50_fpn.py` by updating the `pretrained` parameter to ```pretrained='weights/eca_net.pth.tar'```.
+This will load the ECANet-50 backbone weights correctly.

 #### Training: